thgie/archive.txt/README.md

 # archive.txt
 _a most minimal cms to produce websites out of text archives_

-i truely believe, on of humanities biggest achievements is the txt-file. it's just pure and innocent data. _archive.txt_ lives on top of a bunch of folders and txt-files and renders that structure into a website.
+One of humanities biggest achievements is the txt-file.
+It's just pure and innocent data. _archive.txt_ lives on top of a bunch of folders and txt-files and renders that structure into a website.

 ## installation
 1. git clone git@github.com:thgie/archive.txt.git